theKageEth/hardhat-SimpleStorage/README.md

 I followed Patrick Collins FFC tutorial.
 !
 At that time he was using ethers v5 and bunch of libraries.
 As for 2023 you can replace majority of libraries with just hardhat-toolbox.
 This simple project comes with a SimpleStorage contract, a test for that contract, and a script that deploys that contract.

+I have updated everything so you can use ethers v6

 + I have added a task sample also.